-Your signing key designates you as the original author of the app and any updates that are made to that app need to use the original signing key used.
-Protect this key as if this key is lost, it may make it impossible to update to your application in Google Play.
+Your signing key designates you as the original author of the app and any updates that are made to that app need to use the original signing key.
 When initializing your project, Bubblewrap will ask for your existing key or create a new key for you.

 Setting up Digital Asset Links requires multiple steps: you need to gather information on your app from Google Play and deploy files at specific places in your web application.
 For tips on how to set up Digital Asset Links for your PWA, watch the video below:.

 When you’re ready to publish your app to Google Play, do the following:

 - Make sure your Google Play Developer account is set up.